The Activist, coming to a school near you.

 This argument is seriously flawed.
 If critical race theory isn’t being taught, then the bans don’t seem like such a big deal.
 They’re like those wacky state and local laws we loved reading about as kids.

-Once upon a time, Skamania County in Washington state outlawed the killing of Bigfoot.
+Once upon a time, Washington’s Skamania County outlawed the killing of Bigfoot.
 But, since Bigfoot doesn’t exist, that wasn’t a problem.
 The law had no practical consequences.

 Is the same true of the bans on critical race theory?
 If you’re barred from teaching something that isn’t being taught anyway, why is that a problem?
 We’re making the wrong argument.
 Here’s the argument we should be making (feel free to repeat this verbatim when appropriate):

 Critical race theory is a lens of analysis that examines the myriad ways in which racism is woven into the fabric of American society.
 In other words, without critical race theory, you can’t fully understand this country’s history or politics.
-It is a critical part of any decent civics curriculum.
+It is therefore an essential part of any decent civics curriculum.

 Want to support The Activist and help build a mass working-class movement by and for student socialists?
 Become a YDSA member today!